slowernews/wisdom-tldr/chapters/chapter_3_action.md

 'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*

 <!--
+Sometimes we know that A+B=C but we don’t realize that A=C-B

 The key concept of emergence that is at play here is that components of a system self-organize to produce a state of affairs that is neither obvious nor predictable if you focus on the capabilities of the components themselves.

 Your ability to think clearly determines the decisions you make and the actions you take.